neuron-core/coding-agent/README.md

 ## Full Introduction

-For a full introduction to the project architecture, you can read the complete article:
+For a full introduction to the project architecture, you can read the article below:

 https://inspector.dev/building-a-coding-agent-in-php-a-walk-through-maestro/